aboelkassem/designing-data-intensive-applications-notes/README.md

 ### B-Tree Reliability
 In order to make the database resilient to crashes

-- B Tree uses **Write AHead Log (WAL)** ⇒ This is an append-only file to which every B-tree modification must be written before it can be applied to the pages of the tree itself.
+- B Tree uses **Write Ahead Log (WAL)** ⇒ This is an append-only file to which every B-tree modification must be written before it can be applied to the pages of the tree itself.

 To Improve the previous way for performance,
-- They use new way called **Copy On Write** scheme, Any new data written to a different location, and a new version of the parent pages in the tree is created, pointing at the new location.
+- They use a new way called **Copy On Write** scheme, Any new data is written to a different location, and a new version of the parent pages in the tree is created, pointing at the new location.
 - Another optimization way is to use short key names (B-Tree+)
 - Another optimization way is to use Extra pointers for each node to point previous and next nodes